 Once everyone came in, we hit the ground running.

 Janelle had us get all choose our cooking stations around the island.
 As the only solo person there, I just let everyone choose their spots so I didn’t awkwardly sit between a couple.

 We got started with some social lubricant before introductions.
-Janelle filled our long stemmed shot glasses with a cava and taught us a bit about this Spanish sparking wine.
+Janelle filled our long-stemmed shot glasses with a cava and taught us a bit about this Spanish sparkling wine.
 Then she had us go around the table giving quick introductions.

 I was 7th wheeling it with a group of 6 couples.
 There was a married couple from Germany (probably in their late 50s), a married couple from Israel (likely 50s too), and a younger 20-something couple from Barcelona.

 The Spanish couple was there because the mother of the boyfriend, Danny, bought them the class as a birthday gift.
 We all thought the mom was giving the girlfriend a hint.
 Sadly I only remember the names of Danny and the German man, Rolph.
 How can you forget meeting a Rolph?